vhive-serverless/vSwarm/benchmarks/tuning-halving/README.md

 all benchmarks support all transfer types.
 - `AWS_ACCESS_KEY`, `AWS_SECRET_KEY`, `AWS_REGION` - Standard s3 keys, only needed if the s3
 transfer type is used
+- `BUCKET_NAME` - Set custom s3 bucket name, only needed if the s3 transfer type is used, default bucket name is set as 'vhive-tuning'
 - `ENABLE_TRACING` - Toggles tracing.